-Stakeholder Group Responsibilities Development needs and expected benefits from the programme Issues and Implications for the programme Entrepreneurs, traders' associations and business community The private businesses and entrepreneurs will buy wood from the communities and further process them into high quality timber, furniture and other wood products.
+Stakeholder Group Responsibilities Development needs and expected benefits from the programme Issues and Implications for the programme will be enhanced to manage village forests responsibly.
+(Village Community Banks, VICOBA) and/or collaboration with existing VICOBAs.
+Entrepreneurs, traders' associations and business community The private businesses and entrepreneurs will buy wood from the communities and further process them into high quality timber, furniture and other wood products.
 Charcoal producers will sell their products to the organised traders who will deliver the products to the markets.
 NTWPs will also be harvested and sold in the local, district and national markets.
 They will benefit from information and capacity building, and ultimately from improved potential to run their businesses.
 The companies will ultimately benefit from improved potential to run business.
 Input producers will benefit from increased market demand.
 The business community contributes to income and employment generation at village and district level.
 Skills development and gradually market-driven approach makes the VLFR s self-financing.
 Establishment of different business models will contribute to that end and increase institutional sustainability.
 Service providers, such as NGOs, research institutions and their consulting companies Provide services along the value chain from forests to markets.
 Improved skills and opportunities to provide assistance and services to the communities and districts.
 The Programme orientation to VLFR Governance and management and to wood and non-wood based forest product value chains will assist them to focus their organizational and human resource development activities to developing additional services to cater for the expanding market.
 Service providers will be employed through outsourcing principle to provide different services along the value chain from forests to markets.